Do you want to Improve your Hair Elasticity?

 Each of these customers came to me with hair problems related to low elasticity.
 I’ve changed the names to protect their privacy.

-- Real Hair Story 1 Elasticity for Curly Hair
+Real Hair Story 1: Elasticity and Curly Hair

 Mags, Curly Hair, works in Finance, mother to two children under the age of five.